-In January 2017, the FASB issued ASU No. 2017-01, Clarifying the Definition of a Business.
-The new guidance revises the definition of a business and provides new guidance in evaluating when a set of transferred assets and activities is a business.
-The Company adopted this standard on January 1, 2018.
-The adoption of this ASU did not have a material effect on the Company's consolidated financial statement presentation or results.
+In January 2018, the FASB issued ASU No. 2018-02, Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income.
+The new guidance permits entities the option to reclassify tax effects that are stranded in accumulated other comprehensive income as a result of the implementation of the Tax Cuts and Jobs Act to retained earnings.
+The Company adopted this standard on January 1, 2019 using the beginning of the period of adoption method and adoption of this standard did not have a material impact on the Company's consolidated financial statement presentation or results.

-In August 2018, the FASB issued ASU No. 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
-The new guidance clarifies the accounting for implementation costs in cloud computing arrangements.
-The ASU is effective for fiscal years beginning after December 15, 2019, with early adoption permitted.
-The Company adopted this standard on October 1, 2018 using the prospective method.
-Adoption of this standard did not have a material impact on the Company's consolidated financial statement presentation or results.
+In June 2018, the FASB issued ASU No. 2018-07, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting The new guidance modifies the accounting for nonemployee share-based payments.
+The Company adopted this standard on January 1, 2019 and adoption of this standard did not have a material impact on the Company's consolidated financial statement presentation or results.